boochtek/virtus-perpetuity/README.md

 ## TODO

+* Should we add methods to test equality of 2 objects?
 * Allow specifying how IDs are generated.
 * Allow mapping object attributes to different DB fields (once Perpetuity supports that).
 * Allow specifying an alternative mapper (once Perpetuity supports that).